bbayszczak/cfginterpolator/README.md

 `{{consul:kv::path/to/key}}` will be replaced by the vlue in the key `path/to/key`

+#### Reload

+Consul data source handle reload as soon as the key is modified.
+It does not needs to wait the reload interval

 ## Configuration reload

 Using the method `InterpolateAndWatchYAMLFile` will not return any value except if an error occured